ethereum/eth-wiki/infrastructure.md

 Run by the EF

-- who is the point of contact?
+- who is the point of contact? for now Anton Evangelatov.
+New version will be built / maintained in this Github repo https://github.com/ethereum/eth-netstats

 # blog.ethereum.org
 * where is it hosted?